What did we do?

 Who is PFI and why did they contact Mowgli?

 PFI Group is the world-leading expert in auditing, training, quality inspection, and certification in the footwear and textile industry.
 Their mission is to certify the quality and sustainability of products and of their supply chain.Originally based in Germany, in 2005 they opened a branch in Hong Kong.

 PFI Fareast needed a new B2B website, together with new printed marketing materials – brochures and flyers – for conferences and fairs.

 Through the new website and marketing material, they wished to convey a more modern image of the newly opened branch in Hong Kong.

-When they contacted Mowgli, the team at PFI Hong Kong already had a structure for the new website, and they needed us to work on the content.
+When they contacted Mowgli, the team at PFI Fareast already had a structure for the new website, and they needed us to work on the content.
 However, when our digital copywriter went through the existing website structure, she noticed problems with UX.
 The website that they were building was based on a template and not on the user journey.

 Mowgli communicated the UX findings to the PFI team, and they decided to start by working on the overall brand message, identity and UX, to then move on to a full re-design and development of the website.

 How to convey a fresher and younger brand image, while maintaining the voice of the group and talking to a technical B2B audience

 The PFI Group was founded in 1956.
 With over 60 years of experience is a worldwide recognised expert in footwear.

 They mainly have B2B clients, who know the brand very well and are used to a technical communication and a knowledgeable service.